maxxk/programming-languages/presentations/09-Monads.md

 # Denotational semantics implementation
 Evolution of statement meaning function for Imp' (from previous class):

 1. Trivial case

 $⟦ · ⟧_{\text{S}} : \text{VariableState} → \text{VariableState}$

 $⟦ \texttt{skip} ⟧ = λenv. env$

 2. Exceptions possible during expression evaluation.

 New notation: domain of answers $\mathbf{A} =  \text{VariableState} + \text{Error}$

 $⟦ · ⟧_{\text{S}} : \text{VariableState} → \mathbf{A}$

 $⟦ \texttt{skip} ⟧ = λenv. \text{inl}(env)$

 3. Continuations for complex control flow, conceptually.

  $⟦ · ⟧_{\text{S}} : \text{VariableState} → (c_{break} : \text{VariableState} → \mathbf{A}) →$

  $\qquad → (c_{continue} : \text{VariableState} → \mathbf{A}) → \mathbf{A}$

 $⟦ \texttt{skip} ⟧ = λenv.c_{break}.c_{continue}.\text{inl}(env)$
-...and so on (goto, input/output, dynamic memory allocation, non-determinism) ...

 # Denotational semantics implementation
 Finally, for a real language we end up with four meaning functions for statements.

 (Source: N. Papaspyrou.
 A Formal Semantics for the C Programming Language).

 Note that almost a half of the domains employed are not simply-constructed, they are defined as the application of an argument to a domain-generating function.
 ![](images/papaspyrou-statement-prototype.png)